 You can deploy multiple versions of the same module, to account for alternative implementations or progressive upgrades as time goes on.

-Every module and version must have a name.
+Each module and each version must have a name.
 A name can contain numbers, letters, and hyphens.
 It cannot be longer than 63 characters and cannot start or end with a hyphen.
+Choose a unique name for each module and each version.
+Don't reuse names between modules and versions.

 While running, a particular module/version will have one or more instances.
 Each instance runs its own separate executable.
 The number of instances running at any time depends on the module's scaling type and the amount of incoming requests: